TomJGooding/.github/CONTRIBUTING.md

 ## Pull Requests

 Good pull requests - patches, improvements, new features - are a fantastic help.
-They should remain focused in scope and avoid containing unrelated commits.
+Please ensure that the pull request is limited to one type (bug fix, feature, docs etc.) and keep it as small as possible.
+You can create  multiple PRs instead of creating a huge one.

 If you're looking for a way to contribute, you can scan through the existing issues for something to work on.